Doctor0Evil/csv-render/docs/rfc4180_guide.md

 - Inconsistent column counts across rows.
 - Extremely large files.

 Because `csv-render` enforces RFC 4180 rules, the same problems that break parsers are also flagged by the validator.
-The goal is that any CSV accepted by `csv-core` will also be safe to render on GitHub.
+The aim is that any CSV accepted by `csv-core` will also be safe to render as a table on GitHub.

 ---

-## 10. How csv-core enforces RFC 4180
+## 10. How `csv-core` enforces RFC 4180

-The Rust `csv-core` library in this repository uses a CSV parser configured to behave in line with RFC 4180:
+The Rust `csv-core` library uses a CSV parser configured to behave in line with RFC 4180:

-- Comma delimiter, double quote as the quote character.
+- Comma delimiter and double quote as the quote character.
-- Header row required and matched against the schema.
+- A required header row that is matched against the schema.
 - Flexible mode disabled so that each record must have a consistent number of fields.

 On top of that, `csv-core` adds:

-- Schema-based checks for types (for example, parsing `u64`).
+- Schema-based checks for types (for example, parsing `u64` for `timestamp`).
 - Constraints on allowed values, such as a fixed set of neurorights flags.
 - Clear error messages that identify the row, column, and reason for failure.